QueennN/Model-Auth-Tree/README.md

 # Introduction

-Fookie JS is a framework for a reactive programming.lifecycle-based web application development method.
+Fookie JS is a framework to create web application in minutes.
+Fookie JS uses reactive programming paradigms.
 It does most things automatically for your APIs.
 In this way, it allows you to easily make our application with small code pieces.

 ## Core Features